evanliu-at-icstudents/evanliu-at-icstudents/README.md

 ### About Me 📖

-Hello, my name is Evan.
-As of June 2025 I am a rising HS sophomore.
+Hey!
+I'm Evan, I am a rising highschool sophomore (as of June 2025).
 I'm currently dedicated to concepts in computer engineering, and semiconductor physics and devices.